CanDIG/candigv2-ingest/README.md

 [
-    {   ## Example linking to genomic and index files in s3 storage to a single sample "program_id": "SYNTHETIC-2",      # The name of the program "genomic_id": "HG00096.cnv.vcf",  # The identifier used to identify the genomic file, usually the filename "main": {                         # location and name of the main genomic file, bam/cram/vcf "access_method": "s3://s3.us-east-1.amazonaws.com/1000genomes/release/20130502/ALL.chr22.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz?public=true",
+    {   ## Example linking to genomic and index files in s3 storage to a single sample "program_id": "SYNTHETIC-2",      # The name of the program "genomic_file_id": "HG00096.cnv.vcf",  # The identifier used to identify the genomic file, usually the filename "main": {                         # location and name of the main genomic file, bam/cram/vcf "access_method": "s3://s3.us-east-1.amazonaws.com/1000genomes/release/20130502/ALL.chr22.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz?public=true",
             "name": "HG00096.cnv.vcf.gz"